usnistgov/jarvis/README.md

         submitted

-Author and main-developers
+Authors and main-developers
 -----------------
-Kamal Choudhary, Francesca Tavazza
+Kamal Choudhary and Francesca Tavazza